top of page

 • MISC

-• Participate in building coalitions and key relationships with community organizations, agencies, and schools
+• Build and maintain coalitions and key relationships with community organizations, agencies, and schools.

 • Mobilize members to campaign events, actions, and other organizational activities.

-• Attend regular, bi-weekly staff meetings, programming meetings as needed, and regular check-ins with supervisor
+• Attend weekly staff meetings, programming meetings as needed, and regular check-ins with supervisor

 Ideal Candidate Skills, Experience, and Attributes

-We recognize all qualified candidates will possess a mix of the ideal qualifications below.
-Candidates willing to grow and learn in the role are strongly encouraged to apply.
+We recognize that qualified candidates will bring a mix of the skills and experiences listed below.
+Candidates who may not meet every qualification but are excited to grow and learn in this role are strongly encouraged to apply.

-• Must be a self-starter with strong interpersonal, organizational, and record-keeping skills
+• Self-starter with strong interpersonal, organizational, and record-keeping skills

 • 2-3 years minimum experience in community or grassroots organizing required